 Important Program Requirements

-- Students may not apply more than 8 credits of lower-level BIOL prefixed courses (or equivalent transfer credit at the 100 to 200-level) toward the BS without Concentration option if taken before the successful completion of BIOL 213 Cell Structure and Function (Mason Core).
+- Students may not apply more than 4 credits of lower-level BIOL prefixed courses (or equivalent transfer credit at the 100 to 200-level) toward the BS without Concentration electives if taken before the successful completion of BIOL 213 Cell Structure and Function.

-- Students may not count BIOL 124 Human Anatomy and Physiology I and/or BIOL 125 Human Anatomy and Physiology II toward any biology major requirement.
+- Students may not count BIOL 124 Human Anatomy and Physiology I and/or BIOL 125 Human Anatomy and Physiology II toward any Biology, BS requirement.

-- Students who take BIOL 300 BioDiversity may not count BIOL 303 Animal Biology and/or BIOL 304 Plant Biology toward any biology major requirement.
+- Students may count BIOL 303 Animal Biology and/or BIOL 304 Plant Biology as biology electives.

-- 44 credits must be in biology coursework.
+- At least 44 credits must be in biology core and elective coursework.

 Several optional concentrations are available; details on each can be found in the Requirements tab.